Find the Perfect Electric Van for Your Fleet

 Citroën ë-Jumpy

-The Citroën ë-Jumpy is ideal for electric driving in the city and in the countryside.
-It is available in 3 lengths: XS (4.60 m), M (4.95 m) and XL (5.30 m).
-It has a load volume of up to 6,600 liters.
+The Citroën ë-Jumpy is well suited for electric driving in urban areas and surrounding regions.
+It is available in three lengths: XS (4.60 m), M (4.95 m), and XL (5.30 m), with a load volume of up to 6,600 litres.

 • Power: 100 kW (136 hp), top speed 130 km/h